zksecurity/RFCs/source/starknet/stark.md

 * `fri_verify_step`
 * `fri_verify_final`

-as well as the two objects `FriVerificationStateConstant, FriVerificationStateVariable` defined in that specification.
+as well as the two objects `FriVerificationStateConstant`, `FriVerificationStateVariable` defined in that specification.

 ## Configuration